 Miles upon miles, perhaps enough to wrap around the earth and then some.
 Sweat and blood (for sure), maybe not tears.
-My socks had been nearly the first point of contact between me and the ground (if not for shoes) and the last point of contact for almost every bodily fluid imaginable.
+My socks had been nearly the first point of contact between me and the earth (if not for shoes) and the last point of contact for almost every bodily fluid imaginable.
 Abandoning them on the roadside, in the ghetto, in a yellow-skinned, dumpster-sized metal box seemed inappropriate, maybe even immoral.

 Entering my one-room studio (where everything leaks), things suddenly seemed empty, not tidy, or clean, but not yet filthy either.
 The idea of togetherness had been flung out the window, so I decided to drop it for the time being and pick up something less conducive to being flung.